 - Driving awareness to a brand

 - Nurturing customer trust and loyalty

 - Displaying thought leadership in the market

-In other words, demand generation is an umbrella term that encapsulates everything from lead nurturing to upselling.
-The ultimate aim of demand generation is for a brand to curate their ideal target market and establish themselves as reputable leaders in that arena.
+In other words, this marketing concept is an umbrella term that encapsulates everything from lead nurturing to upselling.
+The ultimate aim of this marketing concept is for a brand to curate their ideal target market and establish themselves as reputable leaders in that arena.

-So, we know what demand generation is but why is it important?
-It’s simple really.
-Demand generation is what helps position a brand in their market segment.
+Demand generation is what helps position a brand in its market segment.
 In other words, it’s what makes a brand stand out from their competitors.
-Demand generation doesn’t just build awareness about your brand, it builds awareness about a need that your brand fills.
+It doesn’t just build awareness about your brand, it builds awareness about a need that your brand fills.

 Demand generation fills the gap between brand awareness and B2B sales strategies by showing potential customers the value of a brand’s product and service offerings.
 This is especially useful in a B2B setting.
 B2B demand generation is all about showing other businesses how a product or service will help them improve their own business outcomes.
 It’s all about building awareness and trust.

 When executed well, demand generation will help your brand:

 On the other side of the coin, we have lead generation.
 This practice consists of exactly what it sounds like.
 It’s the process of attracting and converting interested prospects into leads who have expressed interest in a company’s product.
 Unlike demand gen, lead gen aims to cultivate this interest until it becomes a viable sales opportunity.